Court blocks some of Los Angeles DA’s progressive policies

 Enhancements run the gamut from so-called three strikes offenses, where a third serious or violent felony can lead to a life sentence, to special circumstances like use of a gun in a murder case that bring a life term without possibility of parole.
 Other enhancements can add years to a prison sentence if proven at trial.

 Laurie Levenson, a criminal law professor at Loyola Law School, said the ruling is a setback for Gascon, but not the final word.
-In addition to appealing, he can further fine-tune the directives.
+He could appeal the ruling and he can further fine-tune the directives.

 Levenson said it was unusual that the internal fight had spilled into the courts.